skcode0/discord_rag/README.md

 - A project to learn about RAG, vector DBs, ReAct agents, and LangGraph.

 - Discord messages are saved as vector embeddings and retrieved using StreamingDiskAnn.
+Then LLM will use those results to reason and respond.
 This is tested on PostgreSQL only.

 <h2>3 main components:</h2>